-Dr. Roy is Associate Professor of Biostatistics in the Department of Biostatistics, Epidemiology, and Informatics at the University of Pennsylvania.
-He is Co-Director of the Center for Causal Inference at Penn.
+Dr. Roy is Professor and Chair of Biostatistics and Epidemiology at Rutgers University.
+He is Adjunct Professor at the University of Pennsylvania, and is Co-Director of the Center for Causal Inference at Penn.
 Dr. Roy received his PhD from the University of Michigan in 2000.
 Areas of Expertise: • Causal inference • Missing data • Bayesian methods • Pharmacoepidemiology Major Works: Kim C, Daniels MJ, Marcus BH, Roy JA.
 A framework for Bayesian nonparametric inference for causal effects of mediation.
 Biometrics.
 2016 Aug 1. doi:10.1111/biom.12575.
 Roy J, Lum KJ, Daniels MJ.
 A Bayesian nonparametric approach to marginal structural models for point treatments and a continuous or survival outcome.
 Biostatistics.
 2017 Jan;18(1):32-47.